PATEK PHILIPPE STEEL WATCHES – JOHN GOLDBERGER, PUBLISHED 2010

 Very few stainless steel perpetual calendars were produced and a few steel chronographs were also produced.
 The signature stainless piece in the book is the 5950A a masterful beauty housing a monopusher split second chronograph.
 This is a rare beauty and as far as I know Patek has never produced any minute repeaters produced in stainless steel.

 The book is a comprehensive summary of all Patek stainless steel models up until 2010 and serves as a historical reference of these models.
-I wouldn’t say the book flows like a novel but for Patek collectors and enthusiasts it is well suited to refer to when they need factual information about a particular reference.
+I wouldn’t say the book flows like a novel but for Patek collectors and enthusiasts it is well suited reference when they need factual information about a particular watch.
 Because the author is John Goldberger we can trust that the information is as reliable as can be researched.